bixycler/UniinfoNotes/pages/Stories.md

 	  CLOCK: [2024-08-23 Fri 10:14:53]
 	  CLOCK: [2024-08-23 Fri 10:14:54]
 	  :END:
-	  Selfless = pure reflection of the object = no subjective force ~ scale relative = sensitive & adaptive to all scales --> contact down to the epsilon scale, seems to crease but actually still in touch, hence magical!
+	  Selfless = pure reflection of the object = no subjective force ~ scale relative = sensitive & adaptive to all scales --> contact down to the epsilon scale, seems to cease but actually still in touch, hence magical!
 		- the focus/concentration/samadhi increases sensitivity & fineness
 		- when the lower limit is coarse, the subject is insensitive
 			- => forcing if following the subjective experience